Johor: Biodiversity

 Poaching is a concern, with the number of wild animals in state parks decreasing with the rise of hunting and fishing in the 2000s.
-In 2004, local authorities uncovered large-scale sandalwood (gaharu) poaching by foreigners in the Endau-Rompin National Park with a large confiscation of protected plant species from the suspects.
-The conversion of mangrove areas along the southern and eastern coasts into aquaculture projects, sand mining and rapid urbanisation in addition to the abnormal weather patterns caused by climate change and rising sea levels are contributing to the erosion of the state coastline.
+In 2004, local authorities uncovered large-scale sandalwood (gaharu) poaching by foreigners in the Endau-Rompin National Park with a large number of protected plant species being confiscated from the suspects.
+The conversion of mangrove areas along the southern and eastern coasts for use in aquaculture projects, sand mining and rapid urbanisation in addition to the abnormal weather patterns caused by climate change and rising sea levels are contributing to the erosion of the state's coastline.
 It has also been discovered that some 68468 hectare of peatland soils in western Johor have been planted with palm oil plantations.
 In 2017, around 28 rivers in the state were categorised as polluted, leading the authorities and government to push for legislative change and sterner action against river polluters, especially since severe pollution has disrupted the water supply to an estimated 1.8 million people in the state.
-The worst river pollution involving dangerous chemicals happened in 2019 when nearly 6,000 residents in the industrial area of Pasir Gudang were affected with 2,775 hospitalised.
+The 2019 Kim Kim River toxic pollution affected 6,000 residents of the industrial area of Pasir Gudang with 2,775 being hospitalised.
 Forest fires have also become a concern with more than 380 recorded throughout the state in 2016.

 Economy

-Johor's economy is mainly based on the tertiary sector, namely services, manufacturing, agriculture, construction etc. Johor Corporation (JCorp) is a state-owned conglomerate involved in various business activities in the state and overseas.
-In 2017, the gross domestic product (GDP) of Johor was RM104.4 billion, the third highest among Malaysian states after Selangor and Sarawak, while the median income was RM5,652 and the unemployment rate was 3.6%.
-A year before, the economic growth rate of the state was 5.7% and it accounted for 9.4% of Malaysia's GDP, with GDP per capita at RM31,952.
-The state has a total workforce of 1.639 million people.
+Johor's economy is mainly based on the tertiary sector, namely services, manufacturing, construction, etc. In 2023, the gross domestic product (GDP) of Johor was RM148.2 billion, the second highest among Malaysian states after Selangor and the largest outside the Klang Valley.
+The state's median income was RM5,652 in 2024, making it the state with the second highest median household income.
+In 2024, Johor had the fastest GDP growth rate among all Malaysian states and accounted for 9.6 per cent of Malaysia's GDP.
+The state has the largest services sector and real estate development outside the Klang Valley, with the former contributing 8.6 percent of the country's services sector's GDP in 2023.